heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-volatile-layer.md

 ## VolatileLayerClient

-When you have  the `OlpClientSettings` object, you can get catalog clients for different catalogs and read the information.
+When you have  the `OlpClientSettings` object, you can get catalog clients for different catalogs and read information.
-For information on a volatile layers, see [the related section](https://developer.here.com/olp/documentation/get-started/dev_guide/shared_content/topics/olp/concepts/layers.html#volatile-layers) in the Get Started guide.
+For more information on volatile layers, see [the related section](https://developer.here.com/olp/documentation/get-started/dev_guide/shared_content/topics/olp/concepts/layers.html#volatile-layers) in the Get Started guide.
 To create `VolatileLayerClient`, run:

 ```typescript